asheemchhetri/codigraphy/README.md

 Other languages will be added in timely manner.
 <dl>

-Responsive: By responsive I mean that the website is mobile friendly, but then to learn any language a PC is always a better choice.
+Responsive: By responsive I mean that the website is mobile friendly.
+But then, to learn any language a PC is always a better choice.

 <dt>Design Objective</dt>
 <dd> The aim of the project is to make it easy for new programmers to pickup any language quickly.
 To do so, the following ideas are planned to be implemented.</dd>